amj-j/pipes-java/README.md

 and [Rook in maze](https://github.com/amj-j/rook-in-maze-java).

 ### Goal
-The purpose of this assignment is to practide the foundational principles of GUI development, such as event-driven programming and component-based design, which are also used in modern frameworks, through the Java Swing library.
+The purpose of this assignment is to practice the foundational principles of GUI development, such as event-driven programming and component-based design, which are also used in modern frameworks, through the Java Swing library.